saladnga/metering-service/README.md

 python -m metering.rollup --reconcile 2026-08-15 --tenant acme --metric tokens_output
 ```

-The grace window isn't code — it's a calling convention: a scheduled job always asks for `now - 2 hours`, giving stragglers time to land before a bucket is first computed.
+The grace window isn't code — nothing enforces a specific delay.
+It's purely a calling convention: whatever schedules this (cron, systemd) chooses how far behind `now` to stay before first computing a bucket, trading completeness against freshness.
+No cron/systemd config is included in this repo; scheduling is left to the deployer.

 ## Benchmarks